jolinada/asav-test-template/README.md

 Existing Resource Group, Storage Account in MS Azure Emvironment

 ## Installation
-Copy all the json script (asav-test-template.json) to your newly added ARM Template section in Microsoft Azure
+1. Copy all the json script (asav-test-template.json) to your newly added ARM Template section in Azure Portal
+2. Configuration
+3. Deploy from Template

 ## Configuration
 Modify each parameter for your Cisco ASAv deployment in MS Azure.